The first six sessions

 People work with their psychotherapist or counsellor for different lengths of time, according to their needs and wishes.
 The choice always rests with you.

-However, people generally work for longer than this.
-People often work for many months or even years, to help them make significant and lasting changes, to navigate major life transitions, or to help them as they make their inner journey.
+However, people often work for longer than this, for months or years, to help them make significant and lasting changes, to navigate major life transitions, or to help them as they make their inner journey.

 Privacy, confidentiality & supervision